okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 Why not just use the second approach?
 There's potential for the caching of stale data since there is no guarantee that the `/keys` endpoint is up-to-date.
 For example, the keys are rotated but the `/keys` endpoint hasn't yet been updated, which results in a period of time where failures occur.

-Given that possibility, we recommend the blended approach of regular scheduled caching and just-in-time checking to ensure that all possible scenarios are covered.
+Given that possibility, we recommend the blended approach of regularly scheduled caching and just-in-time checking to ensure that all possible scenarios are covered.

 ### /userinfo